 Projects are collections of protocols that are all organized together, such that it is easy to find back the protocols related to the same project.
 A project is thus similar to a folder.

-You may archive or delete a project, by clicking the contextual menu button ( ⋮ ) in the bottom right part of each project.
+You may edit project settings or archive a project, by clicking the contextual menu button ( ⋮ ) in the bottom right part of each project.

 Since each project contains a number of protocols related to the same subject, clicking on one of the project buttons, a new screen will appear that lists all the protocols that were designed for this specific project: